awi2d/FS_autonomous_driving/README.md

    void mesurment_u(const Eigen::Vector2d& u_mes){
      u_mes = [Trq_Drive, wheelangel]
       assuming Trq_Drive is the Torque of the motors and wheelangle is the angle of the steering wheel.
 TODO add constant, so that wheelangle*constant = yawrate

-## SLAM

- uses g2o to optimize graph.
- Graph is made up from custom Vertices (variables to be optimised) and Edges (constraints on these edges):
-* Vertex_carpose, that contain
-  - optimisable variables: pose (position_north [m], position_east [m], heading [radiants]) and odometry (vx [m/s], vy [m/s], yawrate [radiants/second]). [std::tuple<g2o::SE2, g2o::SE2>]
-  - non-optimisable variables: camL3_frnr, for debug displays
-* Vertex_conepos, that contains position
-  - optimisable variables: (position_north [m], position_east [m]) [Eigen::Vector2d]
-  - non-optimisable variables: color [int]
-* Edge_odometry: constrain between two adjacend Vertex_carpose.
-  - measurment is time [seconds].
-  - constraints the pose to be consistent with the odometry.
-  - constraints the odometry to be consistent with the car model: vx, vy, yawrate = constant. (there might be a better carmodel, if the acceleration data from the IMU is used)
-* Edge_gnss: unary constraint on one Vertex_carpose.
-  - measurement is converted gnss measurement, same type as Vertex_carpose optimisable variables. (yawrate is estimated as current_heading-old_heading/dt)
-* Edge_visdet: constraint between vertex_carpose and Vertex_conepos.
-  - measurement is distance to cone (in direction of heading and perpendicular to that direction), so the output of the visual pipeline.

- class SLAM:
-  add_visdet:
-   params:
-    vis_det: output of visual pipeline
-   description:
-    adds new carpose to graph, with edge_odometry to last carpose. for each detection in vis_det: (if necessary: adds new conepos), adds edeg_visdet between current carpose and conepos.
-  add_gnss:
-   adds Edge_gnss to current carpose
-  optimise:
-   optimises the graph, and writes the result to file.
-These custom types have the advantage over the tutorial_slam2d types of g2o that they incorporate an car model, instead of relying on the speed and yawrate to be measured for each frame.